-Col. Charles Allen, U.S. Army, Retired Col. Robert D. Bradford, U.S. Army When the set of pay pools that supervisory panels would use to assess civilian employees' achievement of designated objectives.
+Col. Charles Allen, U.S. Army, Retired Col. Robert D. Bradford, U.S. Army

+Tith great fanfare and high expectations, the Department of Defense (DOD) implemented the National Security Personnel System (NSPS) in 2006.
+This replacement for the General Schedule (GS) was intended to bring DOD civilian personnel practices into the twenty-first century.
+Accordingly, it implemented pay for performance through the use of pay pools that supervisory panels would use to assess civilian employees' achievement of designated objectives.
 The panel would then allocate pay increases and bonuses based on performance.
-In 2009, Congress passed a law ending NSPS, and in response, President Barack Obama's first official act was telling the department to go back to the old GS system.
+In 2009, Congress passed a law ending NSPS, and in response, President Barack Obama's first official act was telling the department to go back to the old GS system.1

 Although NSPS had noble goals, the DOD leadership-both civilian and uniformed military-made mistakes in implementation that could and should have been foreseen.
 The DOD did not adequately consider the concerns of the various interested parties and did not sufficiently address the requirements of the existing bureaucratic processes.
 The NSPS relied on a complex system of evaluation that demanded supervisors' time and was difficult for employees to comprehend.
-The NSPS lacked safeguards to ensure fairness for all employees and to prevent escalating costs throughout the DOD.
-Most significant, department leaders inappropriately assumed that top-down guidance without adequate consideration of stakeholders' concerns would not jeopardize successful implementation.
-In effect, the DOD leaders failed to observe and implement effective change management principles.
+The NSPS lacked safeguards to ensure fairness for all employees and to prevent escalating costs throughout the DOD.2 Most significant, department leaders inappropriately assumed that top-down guidance without adequate consideration of stakeholders' concerns would not jeopardize successful implementation.3 In effect, the DOD leaders failed to observe and implement effective change management principles.